 They should be given work of all description like the local workers.

 This should not be continued as they become 'slaves' under the treatment.

-there are local people as bachelors too.
-Provincial separatism is encouraged by this.practice.
+Free mixing is necessary as there are local people as bachelors too.
+Provincial separatism is encouraged by this practice.